gigantedocil/refactoring-mono-to-micro-tool/README.md

 # Testing

-In order to test the tool and the refactoring, a sample monolith project was used to apply the refactoring and verify if the output, in this case, a new project with the correct files with the correct content, were generated properly.
-A suite of tests compares the generated files against files that should be in the output and asserts if they are the same.
-If they are, then the test passes and gives us a guarantee that the tool is working correctly.
+In order to test the tool and the refactoring, a sample monolith project was used to apply the refactoring and verify if the output, in this case, a new project with the correct files, were generated properly.
 The tests can be run as a regression battery in the future when new changes or refactorings are, respectively, introduced or added to make sure what already exists does not break with these new changes.

 # User Interface